klaudiosinani/hyper-pokemon/.github/issue_template.md

 ## Suggested quick smart steps

 - Run through the [contributing guidelines](https://github.com/hyper-pokemon/hyper-pokemon/blob/master/contributing.md)
 - Support questions are better asked in the project's [chat](https://gitter.im/hyper-pokemon/Lobby)!
-We will get back you in a flash! 🙌 ❤️
+We will get back at you in a flash! 🙌 ❤️
 - Ensure the issue is not already reported

 *Delete the above section and the content in the sections below before submitting your issue*